influxdata/docs-v2/content/influxdb/clustered/query-data/sql/parameterized-queries.md

 ```

 When executing a query, you specify parameter name-value pairs.
-The value that you assign to a parameter must also be one of the [parameter data types](#parameter-data-types).
+The value that you assign to a parameter must be one of the [parameter data types](#parameter-data-types).

 ```go
 {"temp": 22.0}